RezaXsys/Hiwi_Katarina/README.md

 For the full list of installed packages and versions, refer to the requirements.txt file or the detailed package output.

-## TWO FOLDER
+## Link Validation and Tweet Categorization Script- update_automation

-1. Link Validation and Tweet Categorization Script- update_automation /Hiwi_Katarina/update_automation/extended_version
+/Hiwi_Katarina/update_automation/extended_version

 ### Overview